Calibrate and Prune: Improving Reliability of Lottery Tickets Through Prediction Calibration: Empirical Studies

-We conducted an initial investigation on the MNIST digit recognition dataset \cite{lecun2010mnist} using a fully connected network (FCN).
-To enable fair comparison , we adopt the same architecture and hyper parameters as in \cite{frankle2018lottery} i.e., we use a Lenet300-100 \cite{lecun1998gradient} as our base architecture for this experiment.
-This two layer fully connected neural network consists of 300 and 100 neurons respectively.
-The networks are trained at a learning rate of 1e-4 with the Adam optimizer \cite{ADAM} for 60 epochs and using mini-batches of 60.

-A key design choice to be made while implementing LTH is whether to prune a fixed ratio of parameters in each layer, often referred local pruning, as opposed to pruning a fixed ratio of parameters by taking into account all parameters of the network, i.e. global pruning.
-For fair comparison with the experiment setup in~\cite{frankle2018lottery}, we adopt the local pruning strategy for the case of MNIST.
-In particular, we perform magnitude based weight pruning to select the sparse sub-networks, and the pruning ratio was set to 20\% in each iteration except for the last layer, which is pruned at 10\%.
+We conducted an initial investigation on the MNIST digit recognition~\cite{lecun2010mnist} and the Fashion-MNIST~\cite{xiao2017fashion} datasets using simple, fully connected networks (FCN).
+We adopt the architecture and hyper-parameters from~\cite{frankle2018lottery}, i.e., we use a LeNet-300-100 \cite{lecun1998gradient} as our base architecture for this experiment.
+The two layers in the network contained $300$ and $100$ neurons respectively.
+In the case of MNIST, we used a learning rate of $1e-3$ with the Adam optimizer \cite{ADAM} for $80$ epochs and using mini-batches of $60$.
+In the case of Fashion MNIST, we used mini-batches of size $128$ and trained for $90$ epochs.
+Following~\cite{frankle2018lottery}, we adopted the local pruning strategy for both these datasets.
+In particular, we performed magnitude-based weight pruning to select the sparse sub-networks, and the pruning ratio was set to $20$\% in each iteration except for the last layer, which is pruned at $10$\%.

-The next crucial component in LTH is the initialization schemes to be adopted for the weights in the pruned sub-networks.
-More specifically, we investigated two popular strategies namely rewinding weights to the initializations of the over-parameterized network and randomly reinitializing the tickets in every iteration.
-In all our experiments, we found the former strategy to produce better performance and hence we report the results for only that case.
-Note, this observation is consistent with results from earlier works on LTH such as~\cite{frankle2018lottery,oneticket}.